holochain/docs-pages/src/pages/concepts/10_countersigning.md

 We believe that, for the vast majority of applications involving transactions, this --- plus validation by a selection of random witnesses --- is all that's needed.

 Holochain lets you do this through **countersigning**.
 In this process, two or more parties agree on the contents of a single entry, then write that entry to all of their chains within an agreed-upon time period.
 It's hard to manage the communication necessary for reaching a reasonable level of atomicity, so that's why it's built into the framework rather than being something you have to build yourself.
-The human negotiation steps beforehand, and some of the data transfer steps, are left for you to build however you like.
+The human agreement on the content beforehand, and some of the data transfer steps, are left for you to build however you like.
 But the core of the functionality --- the steps that do their best to make the commit atomic for everyone's source chains, as well as all the data structures that facilitate the process --- are all provided.

 ## The countersigning process